Evanlab02/ShoppingListApp/docs/docs/start.md

 Welcome to the **ShoppingListApp**! 🎉 Let’s get started!

-!!! warning "Warning"
-    The documentation is currently under a major rework following a refactor of the project.
-Please note that is in preparation for V0.18 which is setting the foundations for the project going further and should be significantly more stable and **if** all goes well, maintain backwards compatibility much better than previous versions.
-The goal is in subsequent releases to have a foundation that guarantees backwards compatibility up until the V1 release and beyond.

 ## Pre-requisites

 Before you dive in, make sure you have the following installed on your machine: